Thor110/UE2-UE4/README.md

 FFMPEG from https://ffmpeg.org/

-Install UE4 ( if required )
+Install UE4 ( if required ) - not required yet.

-Install UT2004
+Install UT2004 to C:\GOG Games\Unreal Tournament 2004 or edit the scripts accordingly.

+( so "C:\GOG Games\Unreal Tournament 2004\System" will now exist )

 Install FFMPEG to C:\ffmpeg